eeyun/foundryvtt-conan2d20/CONTRIBUTING.md

 This project utilizes a Developer Certificate of Origin (DCO) to ensure that each commit was written by the author or that the author has the appropriate rights necessary to contribute the change.
 The project utilizes [Developer Certificate of Origin, Version 1.1](https://developercertificate.org/)

-Each commit must include a DCO which looks like this:
+Each commit must include a DCO signature which looks like this:

 `Signed-off-by: Joe Smith <joe.smith@email.com>`

 The project requires that the name used is your real name.
 Neither anonymous contributors nor those utilizing pseudonyms will be accepted.

 Git makes it easy to add this line to your commit messages.
 Make sure the `user.name` and `user.email` are set in your git configs.
 Use `-s` or `--signoff` to add the Signed-off-by line to the end of the commit message.
+Note that this **does not require GPG**.
+The singatures applied to these commits are your aggreed upon signature of the DCO.

 ## Coding conventions